 Czego szukasz w Święta? | English for beginners (13.7 million views as of 10/2016)

 English for beginners is my favorite ad of all time.
-Taking you on a journey of emotions and slowly unveils the story throughout.
+English for beginners takes you on a journey of emotions and slowly unveils the story throughout.
 It will make you laugh and get the goosebumps.
-I teared up quite a bit, the first time I saw this video.
+I teared up quite a bit the first time I saw this video and still get the chills after having seen it many times over.
+This video is the perfect blend of storytelling (narrative), evoking emotions and utilizing multiple emotions to take down your emotional barriers.
+Laughter is the easiest emotion to provoke in an authentic way and is the first step to having someone be open to displaying additional emotions.
 Chances are, you will remember this advertisement for a long time after enjoying it.
-This is a video I use when teaching about public speaking about how important empathy and emotions play in influence and impact.
+This is a video I use when teaching public speaking on how important empathy and emotions play in influence and impact.

 Michael Phelps reaction to the Under Armor Clip (1.2 million views as of 10/2016)

 Modeling reaction for the audience is a common technique in public speaking.
 The speaker models the behavior they want to see in the audience.
-In this case, the reaction of Micheal Phelps and his then fiancee Nicole stimulate reactions of the viewer.
+In this case, the reaction of Michael Phelps, and his then fiancée Nicole, stimulate reactions from the viewer.
 In a sense, it also solidifies the emotional impact and authenticity of the video.
-Also take note of the scarecrow in the Chipotle campaign modeling reaction for the viewer on multiple occasions.
+Also, take note of the scarecrow in the Chipotle campaign modeling reaction for the viewer on multiple occasions.
 The scarecrow is encouraging reaction with reactions.

 The meal, the snack and the bite

-Video strategies that work best are those that have been crafted from the “meal” backwards to smaller portions: the “snack” and then the “bite”.
+YouTube’s global expert of branded content describes video strategies that work best as those that have been crafted from the “meal” backwards to smaller portions: the “snack” and then the “bite”.
 Meaning, the longer form video should be the seed of the campaign.
 Typically “the meal” is 60-90 sec or more.
 Then work on the “snack”, 10-30 sec and then lastly the bite, which is under 15 sec.
 An example of this is the Aussie (hair product) campaign (roughly 8 million views).
 The Aussie strategy was really focused on the concept of tackling the issues their users can relate to.
 They close the videos by presenting their product as a solution using engaging and creative methods.